abcnews/terminus-fetch/README.md

 3. Visit `http:<machine_name>.aus.aunty.abc.net.au:1234`
 4. Open the browser's development console

+Note: If you are sure you've added your Terminus API key to `.env` and the console is still warning you that the key is not present, delete parcel's `.cache` folder and re-start the dev server.

 ### Releasing

 `npm run release` will handle version bumping, git pushing and npm publication for you.